California Self-Defense Laws

 Where Can I Carry a Gun in California?

-A California resident that is at least 18 years old may carry a handgun anywhere within their residence, place of business, or on private property owned or lawfully possessed by that individual.
-A permit or license is not required for a person to carry in these locations.
+A California resident at least 18 years old may carry a handgun anywhere within their residence, place of business, or on private property owned or lawfully possessed by that individual.
+A permit or license is not required to carry in these locations.

 Related Article: Is Drinking in Public Illegal in California?